bnussman/beep/README.md

 pnpm dev
 ```

-By default, the api will use your local database and redis from docker.
+By default, the api will use your local database, redis, and s3 server from docker.
 You should not need an `.env` to develop locally
-You can create a `.env` in `api/` to set the API's env. (`vim api/.env`)
+You can create a `.env` in `api/` to set the API's env if needed. (`vim api/.env`)

 ```env
 S3_ACCESS_KEY_ID=hkjvbyuverbvugfreukgsig